feilab-hust/CRITICAL/README.md

 <img src="./images/ResNet.png" alt="ResNet" height="300">
 </p>

 The algorithm is primarily used for the automatic classification of tumors in mouse lung lobes.
-Based on the statistical results from the **TumorSegment.ijm** algorithm, we crop the original lung lobe images to obtain individual tumor images**(crop_tumor_LorR.m)**.
-After expert diagnosis, we obtained labels for nearly 2,000 tumors (AAH, AD, AC).
+We classify the tumors into three types: atypical adenomatous hyperplasia (AAH), adenoma (AD), and adenocarcinoma (AC).
+Based on the statistical results from the **TumorSegment.ijm** algorithm, we crop the original lung lobe images to obtain individual tumor images(**crop_tumor_LorR.m**).
+After expert diagnosis, we obtained labels for nearly 2,000 tumors.
 Our algorithm is based on a 3D ResNet18 deep learning model, which achieves an accuracy of 93% on the test dataset.

 ### Installation
 Run the following code to install all dependencies: `conda env create -f environment.yml`

 ### Usage:
 "main.py" is used to train the model, while "predict_AAH_AD_AC.py" is used for tumor classification.
-We classify the tumors into three types: atypical adenomatous hyperplasia (AAH), adenoma (AD), and adenocarcinoma (AC).
-However, due to the nature of the dataset and labels, we performed two binary classifications.
+Due to the nature of the dataset and labels, we performed two binary classifications to accomplish the three-class task.
 First, we classify AAH versus AD/AC, and then we classify AD versus AC.
 Therefore, we provide two ".pth" pre-trained parameter files.

 ### The experimental results of the test dataset will be updated later……